inforlife/process/code-review.md

 Once a [code review](https://help.github.com/articles/about-pull-request-reviews/) is assigned to a team member, the reviewer accesses the Pull request on GitHub and starts the review going through the code.
 Whenever something doesn't seem fine and it may be improved, the reviewer adds a comment so it can be discussed with the branch owner later on.

+During a review, the reviewer doesn't make any changes to the code.

 Once completed, the reviewer assigns a status to the review.
 The possible statuses are

 - Comment: Submit general feedback without explicitly approving the changes or requesting additional changes.